-CD DVD replication services are used when a large number of discs with the same content need to produced for the purpose of widespread distribution.
+CD DVD replication services are used when many discs with the same content need to produced for the purpose of widespread distribution.
 For smaller amounts of discs, CD DVD duplication services are more cost effective.

-To be more specific, when less than 500 discs need to be produced then it is better to go with CD DVD duplication in a majority of cases.
-When 500 to 1000 discs are required then either duplication or replication may be a good choice depending on the requirements of the job and what the duplication or replication company is charging for those requirements and disc quantities.
+To be more specific, when the production of less than 500 discs is necessary, then it is better to go with CD DVD duplication in most cases.
+With 500 to 1000 discs, then either duplication or replication may be a good choice.
+This depends on the requirements of the job and what the duplication or replication company is charging for those requirements and disc quantities.
 For over 1000 discs, CD DVD replication services are almost always the right choice.

 The typical turn-around time for CD DVD replication is 7 to 10 days compared to about 3 days for CD DVD duplication.

 It is evident that the replication process is quite expensive to set up and would only be cost effective for producing large quantities of discs.
 In fact, when manufacturing many discs, the cost per disc is quite low for CD replication or DVD replication.
 Producing the glass master and metal stampers are expensive and time-consuming processes and only become feasible when the costs can be spread over a large quantity of replicated CDs or DVDs.

 CD DVD replication services offer a variety of silk-screen labeling options with choices of one or several colors on the label.
 Different packaging can be selected such as plastic sleeves, paper sleeves, cardboard sleeves, thin jewel cases, regular jewel cases, shrink wrapping, etc. An example of a replicated disc in packaging is shown below.
 Replicated discs such as this AOL disc were produced in the millions and distributed free of charge for promotional purposes.